hydradatabase/docs/getting-started/hydra-with-postgres.md

 ### Disaster Recovery

 All Hydra plans are monitored continuously by our infrastructure and will automatically recover in the case of hardware failure.
-All paid plans include HA allowing seamless instant recovery should there be a failure.
+All production plans include high availability allowing seamless instant recovery should there be a failure.

 In addition, WAL (write-ahead logs) are backed up to an encrypted S3 bucket for 30 days.
 Should there be a need to restore your data from backup, we can restore your data to any point in the last 30 days.
 Should you need this service, please open a support ticket.